wbamberg/idl-reference/docs/nsIThreadManager.md

 Get the nsIThread object (if any) corresponding to the given PRThread.
 This method returns null if there is no corresponding nsIThread.

-@param prthread
-  The PRThread of the nsIThread being requested.

-@returns
-  The nsIThread object corresponding to the given PRThread or null if no
-  such nsIThread exists.

 #### Parameters ####